slatedocs/slate/source/index.html.md

 # Authorization

-Factmata API is authorized using API Key( Add link to obtain key).
+Factmata API is authorized using API Key.
+If you don't have a key please contact info@factmata.com to get one set up.

 The API_KEY is accepted as a request header `x-api-key`.